adobe/spectrum-web-components/packages/theme/README.md

 An **sp-theme** sets the rendering theme for all child components.
-The Spectrum design system supports four color themes and two different scales. `spectrum-web-components` currently supports two of the four color themes (dark and light) one one of the scales (medium).
+The Spectrum design system supports four color themes and two different scales. `spectrum-web-components` currently supports three of the four color themes (dark, light and lightest) and one one of the scales (medium).

 ## Light theme